EtienneGof/DPMM/README.md

 The user can either choose to provide the Dirichlet Process concentration parameter value or a Gamma prior for this parameter.
 In the latter case, alpha's value is updated following [2].

-### Prerequisites And Installation
+### Quick Setup

 The script build.sh is provided to build the scala sources.

+See src/pom.xml file for Scala dependencies.

 The file run.sh launches a small 2D example with 4 clusters and 150 points each.

-See src/pom.xml file for Scala dependencies.
+The results are saved in the "results" directory.

 The R script requires the "animation" and "mixtools" packages.

 ### Results Visualization

-An R script if provided to visualize the evolution of the clusters memberships and model log-likelihood.
-The script handles the continuous 2D case and outputs a GIF such as:
+An R script if provided to visualize the evolution of the clusters memberships and model log-likelihood, in the 2D case.
+The script reads the files written in the "results" directory.
+Before launching the R script, please make sure to change the result directory path with its true value.

 <p align="center">
   <img src="https://github.com/EtienneGof/DPMM/blob/main/example_visualization.gif" />